 It does not matter if Christ was alive or not.
 The main part of the story is the bringing of an understanding of Source Consciousness to this world.
 The way the information spread suggests there was a questioning of beliefs around then.
 The gospels are relatable, but the later “books” are barely reflective and may have been changed.

-Of Christ’s adversaries in the world the first was religion.
-The Priest Class of the time did not like a person who preached that the Old Religions were false.
+Of Christ’s adversaries in the world the first was Religion.
+The Priest Class at the time did not like a person who preached that the Old Religions were false.
 They had strayed from the Spiritual Path.
-Of course, these priests, their power questioned, desired his death and set out to find a way to discredit or to murder this dissident.
+Of course, these priests, their power questioned, desired his death, and set out to find a way to discredit or to murder this dissident.

 Finally, the last and most deadly adversary was Government.
 The Romans were an incredibly brutal regime who ruled by forcing people to conform to their system.
 The gospels put them in a good light, but of course they would.
 It was they who adapted them into a religion.
 Some of Christ’s teachings have survived into modern times.

 Much can be learned from the teachings of Christ, if one keeps an open, intuitive mind to what was written.
 In fact, some of the insights Christ had are probably more useful now than they would have been at that time.
-Christ Consciousness may be universal and one of many attempts to teach the true meaning of Natural Law.
+Christ Consciousness may be universal and one of many attempts to teach the true meaning of Natural Law to humanity.

 One must wonder how someone like Christ would fare in the world we live in.
-I do not think he would have lived long enough to make any kind of impact.
-Going against the Big Three Illusions of government, money, and organised religion is not for the faint-hearted.
+I do not think he would have lived long enough.
+Going against the Three Big Illusions which are government, money, and organised religion is not for the faint-hearted.
 Many people have died doing so and so did Christ.

-In today’s terms, Christ would have been seen as an Anarchist.
+In today’s terms, Christ would have been viewed as an Anarchist.
 A person who believed in the rules of Natural Law, but not to be ruled over.
 If Christ did obey the laws of that time, there would have been no gospels.
-He would have been just another person whose only reason for existence was to serve the Roman Empire by paying taxes.
+He would have been just another person whose only reason for existence was to serve the Roman Empire as a tax slave.